rajusvec/wcs-git/README.md

 This is a branch1 in wcs-git.

-Tis a sub branch from branch1.
+This a sub branch from branch1.